dr-skot/speech.mxo/README.md

 # speech.mxo

-Max native obect for text to speech (Mac OS only).
+Max external object for text to speech (Mac OS only).

 See `example/speech.maxpat` for how to use it.